Does home insurance cover water damage?

 Flooding

-When water damage comes from flooding, it’s typically not covered on a standard homeowners insurance policy.
+When water damage comes from flooding, it's typically not covered on a standard homeowners insurance policy.
 This type of damage is usually covered by flood insurance from the National Flood Insurance Program.
-You should consider flood insurance if you live in a higher risk flood zone or near any body of water or a steep hill prone to water overflow.
+Consider flood insurance if you live in a higher risk flood zone or near any body of water or a steep hill prone to water overflow.

 Negligence

 Your water damage insurance claim can be denied if you've failed to perform proper maintenance.
-For instance, if a pipe freezes and bursts because you didn't properly heat your home or your water heater explodes because it wasn't maintained regularly, your claim may be denied.
+For instance, if a pipe freezes and bursts because you didn't properly heat your home, your claim may be denied.

-- Prevent more damage: Take steps such as removing excess water and moving undamaged valuables to avoid further harm.
+• Prevent more damage: Take steps such as turning off the water, removing excess water, and moving undamaged valuables to avoid further harm.

 Frequently asked questions about home insurance and water damage